 But, they both love it!

 ZOOBs are colorful snap-together plastic gears, axels, and joint pieces.
 They’re recommended for ages 6 and up.
 (Which as you can tell, “and up” includes tweens and teens, at least in my house.)

 Without a doubt, ZOOBs are one of our best, top, most favorite open-ended toys!
 (For years.)

 If you’re wondering what learning is happening when playing with ZOOBs, here are my observations:

-- Building anything requires design, engineering, and mathematics thinking — all which fall into the ever popular STEAM (science, technology, engineering, art, and math) education category.
+- Building anything requires design, engineering, and mathematics thinking — all of which fall into the ever-popular STEAM (science, technology, engineering, art, and math) education category.